georgelilley/RIFS/README.md

 RIFS (Robotic Interactive Feedback System) is a project exploring sonic automata and musical robotics.
 It features:

--A robotic catapult arm system controlled by a Teensy microcontroller using Arduino IDE.
+-    A robotic catapult arm system controlled by a Teensy microcontroller using Arduino IDE.
-    Max/MSP software for real-time sound processing.
+-    Max/MSP software for real-time sound processing.
-    An array of speakers and microphones, enabling dynamic interaction through feedback loops.
+-    An array of speakers and microphones, enabling dynamic interaction through feedback loops.

 🎯 Project Goals

 The project aimed to investigate:

-    How robotic systems can extend musical creativity beyond traditional human musicianship.
+-    How robotic systems can extend musical creativity beyond traditional human musicianship.
-    The interplay between mechanics, sound processing, and generative music.
+-    The interplay between mechanics, sound processing, and generative music.

 ⚡ Future Reflection